 Each layer affects the next.
 When they’re balanced and timed well, the final dish has depth and clarity.

-We break these layers down more clearly in The 5 Pillars of Flavor, where salt, fat, acid, heat and time become tools you can use in any dish.
+We break these layers down more clearly in The 5 Pillars of Flavor, where salt, fat, acid, heat and time become tools you can use in almost any dish.

 How Recipes Are Typically Structured